 In July 2021, an 11-year-old boy drowned on the Raging River ride at Adventureland Park near Des Moines, Iowa.
 He and his family, including his parents and three siblings, were on the ride when their raft began taking on water and then capsized, trapping them underneath with their seatbelts still on.
 The 11-year-old died as a result of drowning, his brother was in a month-long medically induced coma, and his father was seriously injured.
 No park employees came to the family’s immediate aid because the raft had gone around a bend and was not visible to ride operators.

 An initial investigation into the horrifying incident did not reveal a specific cause, although one former ride manager told investigators that Adventureland kept rides afloat with “duct tape and bubble gum.”
 A later inspection revealed at least 17 safety violations, including the use of improper parts not approved by the manufacturer, and using the wrong type of product to fix leaks in the rafts.

 This wasn’t the first fatality at the Raging River ride.
 In 2016, a park employee lost his life after falling and striking his head as he was unloading passengers from the ride.
 The Iowa Occupational Safety and Health Administration fined Adventureland $4,500 in connection with the incident, which was the maximum fine for that type of safety violation.

-In the summer of 2010, a 12-year-old girl fell more than 100 feet to the ground on the Terminal Velocity Ride at Extreme World in Wisconsin Dells.
+On July 30, 2010, a 12-year-old girl fell more than 100 feet to the ground on the Terminal Velocity Ride at Extreme World in Wisconsin Dells.
 A net was supposed to catch her at the bottom, but the ride operator “blanked out” and released her before the net was in place and an all-clear signal was given.
 She fell directly onto the concrete below, suffering brain damage and breaking her back and pelvis, but she survived.

 Park Operators Are Responsible for the Safety of Their Guests